-Table 210: Account Summary Report Parameter Descriptions
+Table 216: Account Summary Report Parameter Descriptions

 Parameter Description Report Type The type of report you want to generate.
-Account codes Account codes are used to identify an account and can be used to assist in billing.
+Enter the Account codes you want the report on, or leave it blank for all Account codes: Account codes are used to identify an account and can be used to assist in billing.
 Click Add to add account codes for which you want to generate the report or leave blank to report on all account codes.
-Extension Click Add to add extension numbers for which you want to generate the report or leave blank to report on all extensions.

-Parameter Description Date range: Start and end date to define the days for which you want the report generated.
-Date start Date end If you do not want to specify a start date, you can leave it as is (current date) or select the No lower limit check box.
-If you donc want to specify an end date, you can leave it as is (current date) or select the No upper limit check box.
-Time range: Time start Time end Start and end time (in 24-hour format) to define the time period for each day that you want the report generated.
-If you do not want to specify a start time, you can leave it as is (00:00) or select the No lower limit check box.
+Click Remove to remove the account codes that you had added.
+Enter the extension, or range of extensions, you want to report on.
+You can add multiple Click Add to add extension numbers for which you want to generate the report or leave blank to report on all extensions. extensions, or you can leave this field blank to report on all extensions: Enter the start range in the Start of range field and the end of range in the End of range field.
+If you do not want to specify a start range, you can leave it as is or select the No lower limit check box.
+If you do not want to specify an end range, you can leave it as is or select the No upper limit check box.
+Enter the date range you want to report on: Start and end date to define the days for which you want the report generated.
+Date start If you do not want to specify a start date, you can leave it as is Date end (current date) or select the No lower limit check box.
+If you do not want to specify an end date, you can leave it as is (current date) or select the No upper limit check box.
+Enter the time range you want to report on: Start and end time (in 24-hour format) to define the time period for each day that you want the report generated.
+Time start If you do not want to specify a start time, you can leave it as is Time end (00:00) or select the No lower limit check box.
 If you do not want to specify an end time, you can leave it as is (23:59) or select the No upper limit check box.
+Enable user breakdown to see the details of each user of the account Select this checkbox to enable the user breakdown to see the details of each user of the account.